chris10davies/MSDS692-Data-Science-Practicum/README.md

   </tbody>
 </table>

 'Company' is the top 1-gram for Tesla but it does not provide much insight on its own.
 Surprisingly, 'great' and 'good' also place in the 10 1-grams.
 Seeing 'management' in the 1-gram category makes you wonder what is being said about management.
 The 2-grams offer some positive insights, like 'great place' and 'learn lot', and several terms that lean towards the negative like 'long hour', 'fast pace', and life balance (could be positive or negative).
-'Sustainable' shows up in the 3 and 4 grams, in lower frequencies, showing some are attracted to the companies mission.
+'Sustainable' shows up in the 3 and 4 grams (not shown above), in lower frequencies, showing some are attracted to the companies mission.

 ##  ANALYSIS